cgolden15/ExoDevelopment/index.md

 A simple website to help you get the upper hand in Hypixel's "Guess the Build" minigame.
 Found [here](https://cgolden15.github.io/guess-the-build/)

 # Contact us!
 Want to get in contact with us?
 Check out our discord [here](https://discord.link/ExoDev)!
+Alternatively leave us a message on our Github!
+To contact a specific team member, check out the team members page!